AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

     refreshToken: string[];
 };

+// Warning: (ae-missing-release-tag) "tokenParsingError" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const tokenParsingError = "token_parsing_error";

+// Warning: (ae-missing-release-tag) "tokenRefreshRequired" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const tokenRefreshRequired = "token_refresh_required";

+// Warning: (ae-missing-release-tag) "tokenRequestEmpty" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const tokenRequestEmpty = "token_request_empty";

+// Warning: (ae-missing-release-tag) "unexpectedCredentialType" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const unexpectedCredentialType = "unexpected_credential_type";

+// Warning: (ae-missing-release-tag) "unexpectedError" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 const unexpectedError = "unexpected_error";

+// Warning: (ae-missing-release-tag) "untrustedAuthority" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const untrustedAuthority = "untrusted_authority";

+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// Warning: (ae-missing-release-tag) "updateAccountTenantProfileData" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export function updateAccountTenantProfileData(baseAccountInfo: AccountInfo, tenantProfile?: TenantProfile, idTokenClaims?: TokenClaims, idTokenSecret?: string): AccountInfo;

 // Warning: (ae-incompatible-release-tags) The symbol "updateAuthorityEndpointMetadata" is marked as @public, but its signature references "AuthorityMetadataEntity" which is marked as @internal
 // Warning: (ae-incompatible-release-tags) The symbol "updateAuthorityEndpointMetadata" is marked as @public, but its signature references "AuthorityMetadataEntity" which is marked as @internal
+// Warning: (ae-missing-release-tag) "updateAuthorityEndpointMetadata" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 function updateAuthorityEndpointMetadata(authorityMetadata: AuthorityMetadataEntity, updatedValues: OpenIdConfigResponse, fromNetwork: boolean): void;

 // Warning: (ae-incompatible-release-tags) The symbol "updateCloudDiscoveryMetadata" is marked as @public, but its signature references "AuthorityMetadataEntity" which is marked as @internal
 // Warning: (ae-incompatible-release-tags) The symbol "updateCloudDiscoveryMetadata" is marked as @public, but its signature references "AuthorityMetadataEntity" which is marked as @internal
+// Warning: (ae-missing-release-tag) "updateCloudDiscoveryMetadata" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 function updateCloudDiscoveryMetadata(authorityMetadata: AuthorityMetadataEntity, updatedValues: CloudDiscoveryMetadata, fromNetwork: boolean): void;

+// Warning: (ae-missing-release-tag) "urlEmptyError" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const urlEmptyError = "empty_url_error";

+// Warning: (ae-missing-release-tag) "urlParseError" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const urlParseError = "url_parse_error";

+// Warning: (ae-missing-release-tag) "UrlString" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export class UrlString {
     constructor(url: string);
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    static appendQueryString(url: string, queryString: string): string;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen static appendQueryString(url: string, queryString: string): string;
-    static canonicalizeUri(url: string): string;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen static canonicalizeUri(url: string): string;
     // (undocumented)
     static constructAuthorityUriFromObject(urlObject: IUri): UrlString;